RasaHQ/rasa-demo/data/nlu/nlu.md

 - multipass issue
 - embeddings
 - how to write stories to train rasa
+- does mongodb works for rasax
+- tensorflow

 ## intent:chitchat/telljoke
 - Can you tell a joke?